-To make it easier for the public to choose energy efficient products, EMSD operates Mandatory and Voluntary Energy Efficiency Labelling Schemes for appliances and equipment used both in the home and office.
-The scheme aims to save energy by informing potential customers of the product's level of energy consumption and efficiency rating, so that buyers can take these factors into consideration when making their purchasing decision.
+BACKGROUND To make it easier for the public to choose energy efficient products, EMSD operates Mandatory and Voluntary Energy Efficiency Labelling purchasing decision.

+Schemes for appliances and equipment used both in the home and office.
+The scheme aims to save energy by informing potential customers of the product's level of energy consumption and efficiency rating, so that buyers can take these factors into consideration when making their

-The scheme now covers eighteen types of household appliances and office equipment.
-Ten types of which are electrical appliances including refrigerators (Voluntary Scheme), washing machines, non-integrated type compact fluorescent lamps, dehumidifiers, electric clothes dryers, room coolers (Voluntary Scheme), electric storage water heaters, television sets, electric rice-cookers and electronic ballasts.
-The seven types of office equipment include photocopiers, fax machines, multifunction devices, laser printers, LCD monitors, computers and hot / cold bottled water dispensers.
+The scheme now covers nineteen types of household appliances and office equipment.
+Eleven types of these are electrical appliances including refrigerators (Voluntary Scheme), washing machines, non-integrated type compact fluorescent lamps, dehumidifiers, electric clothes dryers, room coolers (Voluntary Scheme), electric storage water heaters, television sets, electric rice-cookers, electronic ballasts and LED Lamp.
+The seven types of office equipment comprise photocopiers, fax machines, multifunction devices, laser printers, LCD monitors, computers and hot / cold bottled water dispensers.
 There is also one type of gas appliance for domestic gas instantaneous water heaters.